 Mick Doyle was born in Dublin Ireland.
 His family has had a long tradition of fighters including his great grandfather Mickey Finn, the legendary bare knuckle champion of Ireland.
 Mick began Martial Arts training at the age of 7.

 From 1980 to 1985 Mick went undefeated and become the Irish Kickboxing Champion.
-For three of those years Mick was forced to fight in the adult divisions, even though he had not met his majority.
-His tournament and fight schedule allowed him to travel much of Northern Europe.
+His tournament and fight schedule allowed him to travel much of Northern Europe and fought and studied under some of the best fighters of that time.

 In September 1994, Mick won his second World title.
 The IKBO (International Kickboxing Organization ) based out of Emmen, Holland and run by Mr. Fred Royers.